 An experienced third party hosts and maintains the enterprise business system used to support certain of our transaction processing for accounting and financial reporting, supply chain and manufacturing.
-Currently, we are developing a comprehensive disaster recovery plan for the Company's infrastructure.
-As we have not put such a plan in place, we have adopted alternative solutions to mitigate business risk, including backup equipment, power and communications.
+Currently, we have developed a comprehensive disaster recovery plan for the Company's infrastructure.
+As we have not fully tested the plan, we have adopted alternative solutions to mitigate business risk, including backup equipment, power and communications.
 We also implemented a comprehensive backup and recovery process for our key software applications.
 Our global production and distribution operations are dependent on the effective management of information flow between facilities.
 An interruption of the support provided by our enterprise business systems could have a material adverse effect on the business.